 - You cannot be retaliated against in any way by the plan or by the New Hampshire Department of Health and Human Services (NH DHHS) for exercising your rights. - You have the right to a second opinion.
 For more information, refer to Section 6.6 (Getting a second medical opinion). - You have the right to know what to do if you are being treated unfairly or your rights are not being respected.
 For more information, refer to Section 10.7 (How to file a grievance and what to expect after you file). - You have the right to be informed of any changes in state law that may affect your coverage.
 The plan will provide you with any updated information at least 30 calendar days before the effective date of the change whenever practical. - You have the right to exercise advance care planning for your health care decisions if you so choose.
 For more information, refer to Section 9.3 (Advance care planning for your health care decisions). - You have the right to make a complaint if a provider does not honor your wishes expressed in your advance directive.
 For more information, refer to Section 9.3 (Advance care planning for your health care decisions). - You have the right to leave our plan in certain situations.
 For more information, refer to Section 11 (Ending your plan membership). - You have right to a candid discussion of appropriate or medically necessary treatment options for you conditions, regardless of cost or benefit coverage.
-In the case of a counseling or referral service that we do not cover because of moral or religious objections, we must inform you that the service is not covered and how you can obtain information on how to access this service. - You are free to exercise your rights, and the plan shall assure that the exercise of those rights shall not adversely affect the way plan and its providers or DHHS treat you. - Information provided by us will reflect changes in State law as soon as possible, but no later than ninety (90) calendar days after the effective date of the change
+In the case of a counseling or referral service that we do not cover because of moral or religious objections, we must inform you that the service is not covered and how you can obtain information on how to access this service.
+NH DHHS can provide information about how and where to access services not covered or provided by NHHF because of moral or religious objections. - You are free to exercise your rights, and the plan shall assure that the exercise of those rights shall not adversely affect the way plan and its providers or DHHS treat you. - Information provided by us will reflect changes in State law as soon as possible, but no later than ninety (90) calendar days after the effective date of the change